enter-opy/everest/README.md

 <p align="center"><img src="res/find_peaks.png" width="400"></p>

 ## Contributing
-Contributions to Everest are welcome!
+Contributions to Volcano are welcome!
 If you'd like to contribute, follow these steps:
-1. **Fork the Repository:** Start by forking the [Everest](https://github.com/enter-opy/everest).
+1. **Fork the Repository:** Start by forking the [Volcano](https://github.com/enter-opy/volcano).
 2. **Make Changes:** Create a new branch , make your changes, and commit them to your branch.
 3. **Create a Pull Request:** Push your changes to your fork and submit a pull request to the original repository.
 ## License
 This project is licensed under the GNU General Public License.
-See the [LICENSE](https://github.com/enter-opy/everest/blob/main/LICENSE) for details.
+See the [LICENSE](https://github.com/enter-opy/volcano/blob/main/LICENSE) for details.

 ### References